-The L-350 offers an appreciable volume of storage space within the fork arms' cavities.
-The resulting compartments offer routes back to the RA/Azimuth motor pass-through, and allow the storage of accessory power supplies, USB hubs/extenders, network switches, and other small devices.
+Both the L-500 and L-600 offer an appreciable volume of storage space within the fork arms' cavities.
+The resulting compartments offer routes back to the RA/Azimuth motor passthrough, and allow the storage of accessory power supplies, USB hubs/extenders, network switches, and other small devices.
 Cabling that needs to run between these peripheral devices and the outside world will be routed through the RA/Azimuth pass-through, as described for the mount's power/com cabling on the previous page.

-In the highlighted drawings to the right, you will see views of top and outside fork-arm surface, and inside fork-arm surface, in descending order.
-The green-highlighted, smaller panel should be used to pass cables from within the mount to instruments on the telescope.
+In the highlighted drawings to the right, you will see views of top, inside fork-arm surface, and outside fork-arm surface, in descending order.
+The green-highlighted, smaller panels should be used to pass cables from within the mount.
 The yellow-highlighted panels can be used to place items, such as power-supplies (for camera, EFA, etc.), within the compartments.